ramirezjag00/ecommerce-mern-stack/README.md

 - insert query from db for admin id instead of hardcoded in client side in ItemNew.js and App.js

 - in authRoutes.js, remove req.session.destroy and in cartRoutes.js, add in req.session.regenerate and req.session.save to make a user independent sessions (express-session and connect-mongo)

-- disable save button if any of the form is blank or don't let form submit if there is nothing in the form

 - use reactJS techniques and es6+ syntax to shorten client / server side codes.